UPPMAX/programming_formalisms/docs/project_start/startup.md

     - Be in a terminal and go to the ``project`` folder, which will be the project repository (**repo**)
     - run ``git init``
     - make sure that there is a ``.git`` directory created
+        - you have to show hidden files, in bash terminal with ``ls -a``

-    - Now you have a git repo called XXX
+    - Now you have a git repo called ``test_project``
     - check with the command: ``git status``
     - It is always a safe command to run and in general a good idea to do when you are trying to figure out what to do next:

 ### Add/Commit

 - So far, there is no content.
 We have to manually add the content to the repo.

-    - This is done with the commands ``add`` and ``commit``
+!!!- exercise "Add and commit the content"

     - Add and Commit your changes

     ```console
+    git add
+    git commit -m 'first commit'
+    ```

+    - Look and understand at the output of the following commands

+    ```console
+    git status
     git log
     git log --stat
     git log --oneline